Skip to Content

 There is no train station in San Giovanni Rotondo.

 Trains from Napoli Centrale (the main train station in Naples) and Naples Garibaldi train station run to Foggia daily.
 And, from Foggia to San Giovanni buses run several times a day.
-A train ride from Naples to Foggia takes four hours and a half on average.
+An average train ride from Naples to Foggia takes four hours and a half.
 A bus ride from Foggia to San Giovanni Rotondo takes one hour.

 There are no direct buses from Naples to San Giovanni Rotondo.
 Buses run from Naples to Foggia and from Foggia to San San Giovanni Rotondo daily.
 A bus journey from Naples to San Giovanni Rotondo lasts 3 hours and 45 min on average.